zaratsian/iaa-2022/README.md

 **Assignment**
 * Assignment 4 - SparkML or Docker Container
   - Due on Thursday, March 31
-  - Additional Docker content will be covered on Friday
   - Email me with any questions regarding the assignment.
   - Please submit your code by email to d.zaratsian@gmail.com